ozan-koksal/bloom-filters/README.md

 ## Enter Bloom Filters: Our Probabilistic Solution

-A Bloom filter is a space-efficient probabilistic data structure that operates on a fascinating principle: it can tell us with **absolute certainty** that an element is "DEFINITELY NOT in a set," but only with **probability** that an element "MAY BE in a set."
+A Bloom filter is essentially a probabilistic approximation of a hash set—a space-efficient data structure that can replace exact sets in scenarios where you can tolerate some uncertainty.
+It operates on a fascinating principle: it can tell us with **absolute certainty** that an element is "DEFINITELY NOT in a set," but only with **probability** that an element "MAY BE in a set."

 ### How the Probabilistic Magic Works